 The termination of a meeting or hearing.
-With regard to a meeting of the house or senate as a whole, adjournment occurs at the close of each legislative day on completion of business and after setting the hour and day of the next meeting.
-See also RECESS and SINE DIE.
+With regard to a meeting of the House or Senate as a whole, adjournment occurs at the close of each legislative day on completion of business and after setting the hour and day of the next meeting.
+See also Recess; Sine Die.

 The approval or acceptance of a measure, usually applied to amendments or resolutions.